acode/FunctionScript/README.md

 ### Quick Example of a FunctionScript API

-The following is a real-world excerpt of an API interface that can be used to query a Spreadsheet like a Database.
+The following is a real-world excerpt of an API that can be used to query a Spreadsheet like a Database.
 The underlying implementation has been hidden, but the parameters for the API can be seen.